Fadwahigga/Fadwahigga/README.md

-- 👋 Hi, I’m @Fadwahigga
+- 👋 Hi, I’m Fadwa Ali
-- 👀 I’m interested in mobile application development
-- 🌱 I’m currently learning flutter framework
+- A computer science graduate from the University of Khartoum - Faculty of mathematical science and Informatics. and Software Developer, passionate self-learner, responsible and committed engineer, and more than three years of experience defining requirements, designing, implementing, testing, and delivering mobile applications and web applications using a variety of programming languages and technologies with a get-itdone, on-time, and high - quality product spirit.
-- 💞️ I’m looking to be fullstack mobile application developer
+- 💞️ I’m looking to be fullstack developer
 - 📫 My email fadwa.ali20@gmail.com

 <!---